iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 | [Problem Reports](./resources/problem-reports.md) | Definitions of expected problem reports and guidance on global handling |
 | [Credential Kinds](./resources/credential-kinds.md) | Definition of methods to negotiate a specific kind of verifiable credential |

+## Diagrams

+The diagrams in this specification follow the [BPMN 2.0](https://www.omg.org/spec/BPMN/2.0/) notation.
+The diagrams are created with https://www.diagrams.net, the source is embedded in the `.svg` files.
 ## Changelog

 See [CHANGELOG](./CHANGELOG)